CaroPoschen/udemy-aws-analytics/notes/Notes_Sections10_.md

 - to upload files to S3 with Lambda, need to have write permissions on S3, can attach role to Lambda function

 - have functions to download files and then upload them to S3, valiadte every step incrementally

+- probably need to increase storage (and potentially runtime) to execute function

 - dataset is added to hourly, want to remember last processed file to continue with the next one, when it is available